UniversalDependencies/docs/_uk-feat/Aspect.md

 Aspect is a feature that specifies duration of the action in time, whether the action has been completed etc.

 In Ukrainian, aspect is considered a lexical feature of [verbs](uk-pos/VERB).
 While many imperfective verbs have morphologically related perfective counterparts, it is not a regular system and the two verbs are represented by different lemmas.
-There is a small group of verbs, usually borrowed, of the Latin origin, which have the same form for both the perfective and imperfective aspect.
-It is only possible (although not always) to discern the aspect on the basis of the context they are used in.
-(Even though originally Ukrainian assimilated such verbs by adding a relevant prefix to the perfective variant, thus creating two lemmas instead of one borrowed verb, there was a period in language development when prefixed forms were consistently eradicated in prescriptive grammars.)
-Verbs that carry two aspectual meanings are called biaspectual.

 ### `Imp`: imperfect aspect